kaycebasques/technicalwriting.dev/dad/intertwingularity.rst

-As a technical writer I think about this question a lot because of one simple law of nature: the rate of change in a project's data/metadata/information/knowledge/wisdom ("knowledge" for short) often far exceeds the resources allocated for maintaining all that knowledge.
-I.e. I can't give every page the same level of tender loving care (TLC).
+As a technical writer I think about this question a lot because of one simple law of nature: the rate of change in a project's data / metadata / information / knowledge / wisdom ("knowledge" for short) often far exceeds the resources allocated for maintaining all that knowledge.
-I must decide which ones get more TLC and which ones get less.
+I.e. I can't give every page on my docs site the same level of tender loving care (TLC).
+I must decide which pages get more TLC and which ones get less.

-There is no single approach that can *fully* answer the fundamental question ("what pages of my docs site are important?").
+There is no single approach that can *fully* answer the fundamental question, "what pages of my docs site are important?"
 There are, however, lots of approaches that provide *partial* answers.

 .. _Every Page Is Page One: https://everypageispageone.com/the-book/

-Pageviews is one such approach.
+Studying pageviews is one such approach.
 Your website analytics tell you what pages are visited the most.
 You infer that the most-visited pages are important because this is where your users literally spend the most time.

-Pageviews, however, can't tell you much about how your pages relate to each other.
-This is where links and web crawlers come in.
-Think of each page as a set of ideas.
-Links let that page connect itself to other related ideas.
+Pageviews, however, can't tell you much about how your pages relate to *each other*.
+Links can.
+Think of each docs page as a jumble of knowledge.
+When a docs page links to another page, it's really just one jumble of knowledge connecting itself to another jumble of knowledge located elsewhere.
 `Every Page Is Page One`_ calls this "subject affinity":

   You should be thinking of links not as citations or references but